-Red brome (Bromus madritensis subspecies rubens), is a winter annual grass part of the Poaceae family, with an average height of 20cm to 70cm, native to the Mediterranean.
-It has rapidly invaded both disturbed and undisturbed habitats in the Mojave Desert, San Joaquin Valley and chaparral environments along the coastline of Southern California (Salo, 2005).
-Red brome is highly competitive and has been observed to extirpate both native annual and perennial plants in southern Californian ecosystems (Salo, 2005).
+Red brome (Bromus madritensis subspecies rubens), is a winter annual grass part of the Poaceae family.
+It average heights range from 20cm to 70cm, and it is native to the Mediterranean.
+It has rapidly invaded both disturbed and undisturbed habitats in the Mojave Desert, San Joaquin Valley, and chaparral environments along the coastline of Southern California (Salo, 2005).
+Red brome is highly competitive and can extirpate both native annual and perennial plants in southern Californian ecosystems (Salo, 2005).
 This competitive advantage arises from a suite of botanical traits.
-Firstly, red brome extracts soil moisture at a much faster rate than native plants, allowing it to germinate before the native plant community once the winter rains begin (DeFalco et al., 2003).
-Secondly, red brome is capable of extracting greater quantities of soil nitrogen than the native plants.
-This allows red brome to invest greater amounts of nutrients into biomass production and in turn, crowd out neighbouring competitors (DeFalco et al., 2003).
+Firstly, red brome extracts soil moisture at a much faster rate than native plants allowing it to germinate before the native plant community once the winter rains begin (DeFalco et al., 2003).
+Secondly, red brome is capable of extracting greater quantities of soil nitrogen relative to native plants.
+This allows red brome to invest greater amounts of nutrients into biomass production and in turn it displaces neighbouring competitors (DeFalco et al., 2003).
 Finally, red brome invests a large amount of energy in the growth of an extensive root system.
 This explains its high affinity for resource acquisition.
-This extensive root system also acts as a storage for nutrients (DeFalco et al., 2003).
+This extensive root system also acts as a storage system for nutrients (DeFalco et al., 2003).
 Therefore, if eaten by a predator or cut manually (as attempted in many biocontrol tactics) the red brome can rapidly regenerate utilizing the nutrients it has stored in its roots (DeFalco et al., 2003; Salo, 2005).
-The competitive advantages which red brome possesses has been linked to decreased growth and fecundity of native annual plants (Inouye et al., 1980).
-Furthermore, at the end of the growing season the dead brome biomass acts as fire fuel, increasing the rate of fires in invaded habitats.
+The competitive advantage of red brome has been linked to decreased growth and fecundity of native annual plants (Inouye et al., 1980).
+Furthermore, at the end of the growing season the dead brome biomass then acts as fire fuel that can increase the rate of fires in invaded habitats (citation).
 These fires kill native fire-intolerant plants, such as succulents and woody shrubs, while also decreasing the viability of native seeds laying dormant in the soil (Salo, 2005).
 Essentially, through the use of fire, red brome clears the landscape, allowing it to dominate the plant community.
-Due to the imposing threat of Brome on native Californian ecosystems, it is an exemplary invasive species for analysis.
+Due to the imposing threat of brome on native Californian ecosystems, it is an critical species for additional research in response to drought and with native competitors.

 Previous Research and the Present Study

 The effects of drought and red brome has been analyzed previously under natural conditions.
-Thomson et al., (2018), observed that both drought and competition with brome altered the survival and productivity of two native species common to California semi-arid grasslands.
+Thomson et al., (2018), showed that both drought and competition with brome altered the survival and productivity of two native species common to California semi-arid grasslands.
 Drought increased both native mortality and brome mortality.
-In wetter years brome and native germination increased relative to dry years however, over the course of the growing season native plant abundances rapidly declined.
+In wetter years, brome and native germination increased relative to dry years however, over the course of the growing season native plant abundances rapidly declined.
 Those native plants that did survive to the end of the growing season possessed greatly reduced shoot length, flower size and seed production compared to control plants grown in the absence of brome.
-The negative impacts of drought and invasive plant species was further examined by Pinto and Ortega (2016), who found that invasive plants significantly increase their cover in experimental plots that are exposed to regular severe droughts when compared to plots that were not exposed to such disturbances.
+The negative impacts of drought and invasive plant species was further examined by Pinto and Ortega (2016) that showed that invasive plants significantly increase their cover in experimental plots that are exposed to regular severe droughts when compared to plots that were not exposed to such disturbances.
 Furthermore, in drought plots, invasive plant cover was unaffected by native species richness.
-Restoration tactics for controlling the spread of invasive species must be proactive rather than reactive, as highly diverse native species assemblages appear to have no effect in invaded ecosystems where invasive plant density greatly exceeds native plant densities (Pinto and Ortega, 2016).
+Restoration tactics for controlling the spread of invasive species must be proactive rather than reactive because highly diverse native species assemblages appear to have no effect in invaded ecosystems where invasive plant density greatly exceeds native plant densities (Pinto and Ortega, 2016).